camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/40-patch-level-upgrade/00-overview.html.md

   Please note that Patch Level Upgrades will only be provided to enterprise customers, they are not available in the community edition.
   <p style="margin-top:10px">Check the <a href="http://camunda.com/bpm/enterprise/ ">camunda enterprise homepage</a> for more information or get your <a href="http://camunda.com/bpm/enterprise/trial/">free trial version.</a></p>
 </div>

+###Upgrading over multiple Patch Level versions

+It is possible to upgrade the camunda BPM platform over multiple patch level versions (e.g., from 7.1.0 to 7.1.4).
+To do so, follow the steps listed [below](ref:#patch-level-upgrade-upgrade-your-server).